jdaw1/placemat/Documentation/document.md

 ### #Linking to specific pages within the PDF

-This is a feature of ther PDF, but one not controlled by the parameters.
+This is a feature of the PDF, but one not controlled by the parameters.

 So that it is possible to link to specific pages within the PDF, the PDF includes some &lsquo;nameddest&rsquo;s.
 However, the use of these is imperfectly reliable.
 It seems to work when opening a PDF within the browser, but if the PDF is read by a separate application, it seems not to work.

-To link to the first of the pages of glasses the URL should end &hellip;#Glasses_0.
+To link to the first of the pages of glasses the URL should end `#Glasses_0`.
-For second page, …#Glasses_1; etc.
+For second page, `#Glasses_1`; etc.
 Links for other types of pages are shown in the table.
 The log file also contains a list of the &ldquo;URL # tags&rdquo; added to the PDF.

 If `GlassesDestForEachCircle` is true, there are also # tags for individual glass circles, as detailed in the log.
 (But not all PDF viewers correctly zoom to these circles: see bugs [in Apple Preview](http://discussions.apple.com/thread/7234631) and [in Google Chrome](http://bugs.chromium.org/p/chromium/issues/detail?id=535978).)
-For some actual placemats, changing `GlassesDestForEachCircle` from false to true increased the file size from &asymp;&nbsp;360k to &asymp;&nbsp;400k, &asymp;&nbsp;11%: not tiny.
+Changing `GlassesDestForEachCircle` from false to true increases the file size, in a typical example from &asymp;&nbsp;360k to &asymp;&nbsp;400k, &asymp;&nbsp;11%: not tiny.
 These &lsquo;Dest&rsquo;s are most useful for the placemat maker, speeding the checking of an individual circle&mdash;but there&rsquo;s no need to check the same circle on multiples `Names`, because they are all the same.
 So `GlassesDestForEachCircle`&rsquo;s default value is `{NameNum 0 eq}`, which makes them for only the first of the `Names`.